tech-scripts/tech-scripts/README.md

 - **Stress Testing**: Tools for testing cpu, disk, and memory performance.
 - **System Optimization**: Utilities for configuring swap, grub, and startup scripts.
 - **Automation**: Scripts for automatic updates and system monitoring.
-- **Security**: Notifications for ssh logins and kernel modules checks.
+- **Security**: Notifications for ssh logins, kernel modules checks, check ports and manage root.
 - **Lxc and Vm Management**: Tools for managing lxc containers and virtual machines.

 ---